-- 1. In the upper right corner, next to your user name, click \mathbf{T} . - 2.
+- 1. In the upper right corner, next to your user name, click $\overline{\phantom{a}}$ . - 2.
 Click Log out to securely exit the Safeguard for Privileged Passwords web client.

-Installing the desktop client
+Getting started with the desktop client

 To request, approve or review password releases, you must first install the desktop client application.